kanenorman/mobility-ai/milestone_submissions/milestone_5.md

 - **Kafka Message Broker**: This serves as the backbone of our architecture, adeptly managing data flow between components, ensuring both robustness and scalability.
 - **Data Processing to PostgreSQL**: We process and store data in a PostgreSQL database, ensuring effective data management and retrieval capabilities.
 - **FlaskSQLAlchemy Integration**: By integrating FlaskSQLAlchemy, we facilitate seamless interaction between our Flask applications and the PostgreSQL database.
-- **Flask with MapBox and Google Client**: Our Flask application is enriched with dynamic data visualization tools like MapBox and Google Client, enhancing user interaction on the frontend.
+- **Flask with MapBox**: Our Flask application is enriched with dynamic data visualization tools like MapBox, enhancing user interaction on the frontend.
-- **FastAPI for Model Serving**: We employ FastAPI to expose our XGBoost model via a RESTful API, ensuring streamlined communication across services.
 - **XGBoost Model on Google Vertex AI**: Hosted on Google Vertex AI, our XGBoost model benefits from Kubernetes-powered autoscaling and efficient model serving.
-- **API Development**: We focused on developing robust APIs using FastAPI and Flask, ensuring effective backend-frontend communication.
+- **API Development**: We focused on developing robust APIs using Flask, ensuring effective backend-frontend communication.
 - **Frontend Design**: Our frontend is designed to be intuitive and responsive, integrated seamlessly with backend APIs for real-time data interactions.
-- **User Interface**: The integration of MapBox and Google Client offers users an interactive and informative experience.
+- **User Interface**: The integration of MapBox offers users an interactive and informative experience.

 ## Deployment Strategy and CI/CD

-As an alternative to using Ansible as suggested by the markscheme, we adopted GitHub Actions and GitHub for our Continuous Integration and Continuous Deployment (CI/CD) pipeline, complemented by deployment on Google Cloud Platform (GCP).
+As an alternative to using Ansible as suggested by the markscheme, we plan on using GitHub Actions for our Continuous Integration and Continuous Deployment (CI/CD) pipeline, complemented by deployment on Google Cloud Platform (GCP) (MS6 Requirement).
 This strategic decision was driven by the desire to align with industry best practices, which increasingly favor the use of integrated CI/CD tools and cloud-native solutions for deployment.
 GitHub Actions provide a powerful, flexible, and developer-friendly environment for automating software workflows, directly within our code repository ecosystem.
 Coupled with GCP's scalable and reliable infrastructure, this approach not only meets but exceeds the robustness and efficiency requirements of modern application deployment strategies.

 - **GitHub Actions & GitHub for CI/CD**: Leveraging these tools allowed us to automate our software development processes, from testing to deployment, within the GitHub ecosystem.
 - **GCP Deployment**: Utilizing the robust and scalable infrastructure of Google Cloud Platform enabled us to achieve a high level of efficiency and reliability in our application deployment.